emilk/egui/README.md

 ## Quick start

 If you just want to write a GUI application in Rust (for the web or for native), go to <https://github.com/emilk/eframe_template/> and follow the instructions there!
+The official docs are at <https://docs.rs/egui>.
+For inspiration, check out the [the egui web demo](https://emilk.github.io/egui/index.html) and follow the links in it to its source code.
+There is also an excellent tutorial video at <https://www.youtube.com/watch?v=NtUkr_z7l84>.

 If you want to integrate egui into an existing engine, go to the [Integrations](#integrations) section.

 If you have questions, use [GitHub Discussions](https://github.com/emilk/egui/discussions).
 There is also [an egui discord server](https://discord.gg/JFcEma9bJq).
-If you want to contribute to egui, please read the [Contributing Guidelines](https://github.com/emilk/egui/blob/master/CONTRIBUTING.md)
+If you want to contribute to egui, please read the [Contributing Guidelines](https://github.com/emilk/egui/blob/master/CONTRIBUTING.md).

 ## Demo